glacials/twos.dev/src/cold/winter.md

 power your static website as well, either as a CLI tool or Go library.
 Winter is strongly opinionated to serve my pecularities around building twos.dev.

+On the surface, Winter is similar to other static website generators.
+It can take a directory of files of varying content types—Markdown, Org, or HTML—apply some templating, and render them to HTML files ready for deployment to a static web server.

+Winter is different because of its unique design goals.

+Winter's design goals are to allow content to be both easy to edit and hard to break.
+These goals work against each other by default, so Winter splits content into two modes: **warm** and **cold**.

+**Warm** content should be synchronized into the project directory from an outside tool of your choice.
+Generally this is a writing program such as [iA Writer](https://ia.net/writer) hooked up to a shared or cloud directory;
+simplistically, it can be a cron job that runs `rsync` followed by a Git add and push.

+**Cold** content should not be touched by automated tools.
+This content must be preseved for years or decades, so less exposed surface area is better.
+When a piece of warm content is stable, it can be "frozen" into cold content using `winter freeze`.

 ## Installation {#installation}

 ```sh